What are Triggers?

 3. Configure Display/Screen Saver Options

-For each Trigger you create, you can choose to allow or disallow display sleep and/or the screen saver.
-These per-Trigger settings override the choices you have made in Amphetamine Preferences ➤ General for display sleep and screen saver.
+For each Trigger you create, you can choose to allow or prevent display sleep, screen saver activation, and system sleep while your Mac's display is closed.
+These per-Trigger options override the choices you have made in Preferences → Sessions → Non-Trigger Sessions.

-Select up to 10 criteria for your Trigger.
+Select criteria for your Trigger.
 All criteria must be met for your Trigger to start a new session.

-Click the Save button to save your new Trigger.
+Click the Save button in the Trigger Configuration window to save your new Trigger.
 Make sure you have enabled both the global Enable Triggers setting as well as the individual Enabled setting for your Trigger to run successfully.

-To edit a Trigger, double click its name in the Trigger list.
-You will be asked to update the Trigger's name first.
-If you are happy with the existing name, click Continue.
-Depending on your Mac's configuration, some previously selected Trigger criteria may no longer be available.
-For instance, if you had set up a Trigger for when a specific USB device is connected to your Mac, and the device is no longer connected, your Trigger will automatically drop the USB device criteria.
+To edit a Trigger, double click its name in the Preferences → Triggers table.
+Depending on your Mac's current state, some previously selected Trigger criteria may no longer be available.
+For instance, if you had set up a Trigger for when a specific USB device is connected to your Mac, and the device is no longer connected, you won't be able to re-select the disconnected USB device.
 Double check all of your criteria before saving an edited Trigger.
 Use the Cancel button to exit Trigger editing without saving changes.

-To delete a Trigger, click to highlight it in the Trigger list.
+To delete a Trigger, click to highlight it in the Preferences → Triggers table.
 Then, click the minus button at the bottom left side of the list to delete the Trigger (this cannot be undone).

 Have a question, suggestion, or need further assistance?